pawelblaszczyk5/planner-tokenami/README.md

 Thanks to the fact these're plain objects I can do stuff that I can with objects e.g. destructure to remove few properties.
 Also it makes TypeScript story a lot better, I can make my components accept some style overrides (but not all) in a completely type-safe manner.
 Moreover, consistent merging doesn't need utilities like `tw-merge`, you can use the built-in `css` utility that handle e.g. aliases though.

-Extraction of styles also works a bit differently, the selectors are mostly extracted part so I can be pretty dynamic with them.
+Extraction of styles also works a bit differently, the selectors are mostly the part that needs to be extracted so I can be pretty dynamic with values.
 In TailwindCSS I can't do something like `text-${color}-500` - I can do this in Tokenami.
-I can even save selectors to some variable and reuse them, because similarly to TailwindCSS they're extracted with a simple RegEx, no JS parsing occurs.
+I need to only be cautious about not ding something like `--hover_${selector}`, which isn't supported by TailwindCSS too.
+I can even save selectors to some variable and reuse them, because similarly to TailwindCSS they're extracted with a simple regex, no JS parsing occurs.
 Also arbitrary variants mechanism is super nice and well-thought.

 It doesn't need a special bundler integration, you just use a CLI to watch your input files and output a CSS file with atomic rules at built-time.
 You can make it work with Vite, with Next.js, you name it.